History of Laurel Libby in Timeline

 Laurel Libby

-Laurel Libby is an American politician serving as the Republican representative for Maine House District 90, encompassing Minot and part of Auburn.
-First elected in 2020 and re-elected in 2022 and 2024, Libby is also an interior designer and former nurse.
-Her political positions include opposition to vaccine laws and mask mandates in Maine.
+Laurel Libby is an American politician serving as the Maine State Representative for District 90, representing Minot and part of Auburn.
+A Republican, she was first elected in 2020 and re-elected in 2022 and 2024.
+Prior to her political career, Libby worked as an interior designer and a nurse.
+In the Maine House, she has voiced strong opinions, including opposition to vaccine laws and mask mandates.

 May 15, 1981: Laurel Dawson Munsell Libby Born